DidacticServicesLTD/dslex-node-starter-exercises/README.md

 ## Exercise 6
 ([Help - NPM](https://nodesource.com/blog/an-absolute-beginners-guide-to-using-npm/))
-* Create a NEW FOLDER
+* Create a NEW FOLDER called npm_example6
 * Open the terminal in the new folder
 * run the command :
 ``` npm init ```